-5) Expectations on You
+Expectations on You.

-- a.
-It is important that you use and regularly check your OSU email account and make sure you have regular access to the Carmen. - b.
-Always use your OSU email account when sending an email.
-Messages to our OSU accounts from non-OSU email services are regularly marked as spam and since their OSU cannot confirm their delivery, you may not use them as evidence of communication attempts. - c.
-Close the email with your full name.
+- 1) It is important that you use and regularly check your OSU email account and make sure you have regular access to the Carmen. - 2) Please make sure to link Carmen Announcements to your OSU email, so that you don't miss new information about the class. - 3) Do not use non-OSU email for communication in this class.
+Messages to OSU accounts from non-OSU email services are regularly marked as spam, and since OSU cannot confirm their delivery, you may not use them as evidence of communication attempts. - 4) Close the email with your full name.
 Each of your instructors is engaging with hundreds of students this semester.
-Making your identity clear as the sender of a message will aid us in communicating with you more efficiently. - d.
-Do not use the "comment" function in the assignment submission page to communicate with your professor.
-It does not notify anyone and will likely be missed.

-6) Tips for Emailing Your Professor and Peers
+Making your identity clear as the sender of a message will aid us in communicating with you more efficiently. - 5) Do not use the "comment" function in the assignment submission page to communicate with your professor.
+It does not notify anyone and will likely be missed. - 6) Tips for emailing your professor and peers